#

 Disclaimer: the information shared by AltSignals and its writers should not be considered financial advice.
 This is for educational purposes only.
 We are not responsible for any investment decision you make after reading this post.
 Never invest more than what you are able to lose.
 Always contact your professional financial advisor.

-What is TradingView Used For?
+What Is TradingView Used For?

 In practical terms, people use TradingView to:

-• track live and historical charts
+• view live and historical price charts

-• analyse markets with indicators and drawing tools
+• apply indicators and drawing tools

-• build watchlists and price alerts
+• build watchlists for different markets

-• test simple rule-based ideas
+• test simple strategy ideas

 3. Add indicators or drawing tools.